 User-generated content is very important because it’s used across all the stages of the buyer’s customer journey.
 Not to mention that it will certainly improve the credibility of your brand and influence engagement — this will of course lead to an increase in conversions.

-So how does this relate to Social Commerce?
+So how does this relate to social retail?
 Easy.
 The main draw of social commerce is that it allows audiences to convert natively within a social media app.

 User-generated content is influential in driving conversions.
 Nearly 80% of people say that this simple strategy impacts their decision to purchase.